vliff/Apply-text-styles-Illustrator/README.md

 BUG: make sure you dont have empty line in the end of frame (last text line in frame ends with "#" in "Show hidden characters alt+cmd+I").

+/*
+If you like this script, you can buy me a BEER via paypal.me/vliff */